NVIDIA-AI-IOT/jetson-multicamera-pipelines/README.md

 Easy-to-use realtime CV/AI pipelines for Nvidia Jetson Platform.

 This project:
-- Provides configurable pipeline abstractions to build end-to-end multicamera applications.
-A typical pipeline performs: `N×(capture)->preprocess->batch->DNN-> <<your application logic here>> ->encode->file I/O + display`
+- Builds a typical multi-camera pipeline under-the-hood, i.e. `N×(capture)->preprocess->batch->DNN-> <<your application logic here>> ->encode->file I/O + display`
+- Gives programatic acces to configure the pipeline in python via `jetmulticam` package.
-- Strives to be highly efficient by using Nvidia HW accleration.
-You can run `2 × DNNs` for object detection on  `3 × 1080p` real-time camera streams using as little as `16.5%` CPU.
+- Utilizes Nvidia HW accleration.
+You can perform object detection in real-time on 6 camera streams using as little as `16.5%` CPU.
 See benchmarks below for details.
-- Is easy to use and extend. `jetmulticam` gives you programatic access in python to image data (via `np.array`), as well object detection results.

 ## Demos

+You can easily build your custom logic in python by accessing image data (via `np.array`), as well object detection results.
+See examples of person following below:

-_All demos are performed in real-time onboard the robot._
+_(All demos are performed in real-time onboard the robot)_

 DashCamNet _(DLA0, Red Boxes)_ + PeopleNet _(DLA1, Green Boxes)_ on an autonomous (person following) robot: